 Enter on this line the total of any donations made on Schedule IN-DONATE.
-Make sure to enclose Schedule IN-DONATE, which is located at the bottom of Schedule F: Credits, when filing.
-See page 41 for more information.
+Make sure to enclose Schedule IN-DONATE, which is located at the bottom of Schedule 5: Credits, when filing.
+See page 35 for more information.

-Line 19 - Amount to be Applied as a 2023 Estimated Tax Installment Payment
+Line 19 - Amount to be Applied as a 2024 Estimated Tax Installment Payment

-You should pay estimated tax if you expect to have income during the 2023 tax year that:
+You should pay estimated tax during the 2024 tax year if:

-- Will not have Indiana income taxes withheld, or - You think the amount withheld will not be enough to pay your tax liability, and - You expect to owe more than \$1,000 when you file your tax return.
+- You have income that will not be subject to Indiana tax withholding, or - You think the amount withheld will not be enough to pay your tax liability, and - You expect to owe more than \$1,000 when you file your tax return.